RaReNet/DFAK/_pages/en/SecureCommunication.md

 * An alternative to Google is [Riseup](https://help.riseup.net/), a volunteer group working to create democratic alternatives and practice self-determination by controlling our own secure means of communications.
 They offer services such as Gmal and Gchat.
 It is important to note that Riseup does not have the resources of Google.
 That said, depending on your situation, Riseup may be more appropriate.
 * For end-to-end security, there are many tools with strong encryption you can use.
 Here are a few recommendations:
  * Pidgin (PC) and Adium (Mac) allow you to chat securely, with end-to-end encryption using OTR.
 Here is a [guide to installing Pidgin with OTR](https://securityinabox.org/en/pidgin_main).
- * Jitsi can be used both for text chat as well as encrypted voice and video.
-Use [this guide to set it up](https://securityinabox.org/en/jitsi).
-You can [create an account for a secure voice/video call for free](https://ostel.co/).
+ * Jitsi Meet can be used both for text chat as well as encrypted voice and video.
+Going to https://meet.jit.si allows you to setup a secure room for voice, video and chat - which you can then share with other participants.
+It is hosted in your browser, so requires no downloading.
  * PGP (PC and Mac) allows you to set up end-to-end encryption for your email.
 Here is a [guide for using PGP with Thunderbird on your computer](https://securityinabox.org/en/thunderbird_main).
  * [Tor Browser Bundle](https://www.torproject.org/download/download-easy.html.en) can be used to increase your security and privacy while visiting websites by bouncing your communications around a distributed network of relays run by volunteers all around the world.
  * A number of secure tools come pre-installed in TAILS.